 Bob Regan “I’ve lots of business but it’s all personal.”

 Noel Faraday “I’m his secretary – his personal secretary.”

 Bob Regan “Well it just goes to show you how far a girl can get if she keeps her stockings’ seams straight.
 Don’t get up!
 I’ll announce myself…”

-Though he is cleared by the police, killing Kroner doesn’t sit right with Reagan and it doesn’t help that Damico is suspicious and spends the time trying to a figure out the truth.
-Reagan suspects that Colby’s played him for a chump to set up Kroner as a cunning frame, making it look like self defense, and used the murder as cover for the money he in fact stole.
+Though he is cleared by the police, killing Kroner doesn’t sit right with Reagan and it doesn’t help that Damico is suspicious and spends the time trying to figure out the truth.
+Reagan suspects that Colby’s played him for a chump to set up Kroner as a cunning frame, making it look like self-defense, and used the murder as cover for the money he in fact stole.
 While trying to get to the bottom of things, he falls in love with Colby’s secretary Noel Faraday (Ella Raines).
 The film co-stars character actor John Abbott as Colby’s baleful accomplice Charles Murdock who gets the double cross in the end.